PostgREST/postgrest-docs/schema_cache.rst

 The Stale Schema Cache
 ----------------------

 When you make changes on the metadata mentioned above while PostgREST is running, the schema cache turns stale.
-Future requests you make related to these changes will need the :ref:`schema to be reloaded <schema_reloading>`; otherwise, you'll get an error instead of the expected result.
+Future requests that use the above features will need the :ref:`schema to be reloaded <schema_reloading>`; otherwise, you'll get an error instead of the expected result.

 For instance, let's see what would happen if you have a stale schema for foreign key relationships and function metadata:

 Stale Foreign Key Relationships
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Suppose you add a ``cities`` table to your database.
-This table has a foreign key ``country_id`` referencing an existing ``countries`` table.
-Then, you make a request to get the data from ``cities`` and their ``countries``:
+This table has a foreign key referencing an existing ``countries`` table.
+Then, you make a request to get the ``cities`` and their belonging ``countries``:

 .. code-block:: http